yeetrium/hs-cpp/README.md

 # High School C++ Assignments

-Assignments 1-14,16-17 for a CC+ course I took in high school in the year 2008.
+Assignments 1-14,16-17 for a C++ course I took in high school in the year 2008.
 Mr. Simon taught the course.

 ## Getting Started